 We were first appointed to act as statutory auditor of the Company, following the Company being licensed to act as a general business insurer on 24 October 2007, by the members of the Company on 20 January 2009 for the financial year ended 30 June 2009, and were subsequently reappointed as statutory auditors by the members of the Company on an annual basis.
-The period of total uninterrupted engagement as statutory auditor since the Company became a public interest entity including previous reappointments of the firm is 11 financial years.
+The period of total uninterrupted engagement as statutory auditor since the Company became a public interest entity including previous reappointments of the firm covers financial periods totalling 12 years and 6 months.

-Consistency of the audit report with the additional report to the directors
+Consistency of the audit report with the additional report to the Board of Directors in the name and on behalf of Deloitte Audit Limited

-Our audit opinion is consistent with the additional report to the directors in accordance with the provisions of Article 11 of EU Audit Regulation No. 537/2014.
+Our audit opinion is consistent with the additional report to the Board of Directors in accordance with the provisions of Article 11 of EU Regulation No. 537/2014.

+Mark Giorgio as Director

+Registered auditor

-Ian Coppini as Director in the name and on behalf of Deloitte Audit Limited Registered address Central Business District, Birkirkara, Malta.
+Central Business District, Birkirkara, Malta.